LectusAI/lectusAI/Roadmap/README.md

 - JS for the frontend
 - Think of an AI SaaS product
 - All this while do not forget to create content and influence people

+## Collaborate
+- Have Anu to handle the frontend
+- Collaborate with more people who have already done this
+- Find people in local communities or meetups
+- Find people in online communities like Reddit, Discord, Slack, LinkedIn